 The RPATF was first established after the Conference of Ghana 2018 as a specialized team on UAS operations.
 The scope is to make the knowledge continuously gathered from the relevant stakeholders available to the Federation and to develop Guidance Materials and Policy Statements also in collaboration with the Standing Committees.

-Members: Jens Lehmann (GER), Andreas Charalambides (CYP), David Guerin (UK), Felix Gottwald (GER, IFALPA).
+Members: Jens Lehmann (GdF), Andreas Charalambides (Cyprus), David Guerin (UK), Kolja Bollhorst (IFALPA).

 The IFATCA Executive Board established the Remote Tower Task Force in 2018.
 The task force is expected to: